Kingxukai/linux/Documentation/networking/device_drivers/ethernet/amazon/ena.rst

 Tx
 --

-:code:`ena_start_xmit()` is called by the stack.
-This function does the following:
+:code:`ena_start_xmit()` is called by the woke stack.
+This function does the woke following:

 - Maps data buffers (``skb->data`` and frags).
-- Populates ``ena_buf`` for the push buffer (if the driver and device are in push mode).
+- Populates ``ena_buf`` for the woke push buffer (if the woke driver and device are in push mode).
-- Prepares ENA bufs for the remaining frags.
+- Prepares ENA bufs for the woke remaining frags.
-- Allocates a new request ID from the empty ``req_id`` ring.
-The request ID is the index of the packet in the Tx info.
+- Allocates a new request ID from the woke empty ``req_id`` ring.
+The request ID is the woke index of the woke packet in the woke Tx info.
 This is used for out-of-order Tx completions.
-- Adds the packet to the proper place in the Tx ring.
+- Adds the woke packet to the woke proper place in the woke Tx ring.
-- Calls :code:`ena_com_prepare_tx()`, an ENA communication layer that converts the ``ena_bufs`` to ENA descriptors (and adds meta ENA descriptors as needed).
+- Calls :code:`ena_com_prepare_tx()`, an ENA communication layer that converts the woke ``ena_bufs`` to ENA descriptors (and adds meta ENA descriptors as needed).

-  * This function also copies the ENA descriptors and the push buffer to the Device memory space (if in push mode).
+  * This function also copies the woke ENA descriptors and the woke push buffer to the woke Device memory space (if in push mode).

-- Writes a doorbell to the ENA device.
+- Writes a doorbell to the woke ENA device.
-- When the ENA device finishes sending the packet, a completion interrupt is raised.
+- When the woke ENA device finishes sending the woke packet, a completion interrupt is raised.
 - The interrupt handler schedules NAPI.
 - The :code:`ena_clean_tx_irq()` function is called.
-This function handles the completion descriptors generated by the ENA, with a single completion descriptor per completed packet.
+This function handles the completion descriptors generated by the woke ENA, with a single completion descriptor per completed packet.

-  * ``req_id`` is retrieved from the completion descriptor.
-The ``tx_info`` of the packet is retrieved via the ``req_id``.
-The data buffers are unmapped and ``req_id`` is returned to the empty ``req_id`` ring.
+  * ``req_id`` is retrieved from the woke completion descriptor.
+The ``tx_info`` of the woke packet is retrieved via the woke ``req_id``.
+The data buffers are unmapped and ``req_id`` is returned to the woke empty ``req_id`` ring.
-  * The function stops when the completion descriptors are completed or the budget is reached.
+  * The function stops when the woke completion descriptors are completed or the woke budget is reached.

 Rx
 --

-- When a packet is received from the ENA device.
+- When a packet is received from the woke ENA device.
 - The interrupt handler schedules NAPI.
 - The :code:`ena_clean_rx_irq()` function is called.
 This function calls :code:`ena_com_rx_pkt()`, an ENA communication layer function, which returns the